 But Nature is really divine.
 Although the entropy equation says the

-rate of change of order is limited (localize, micro-entropy always
+rate of change of order is limited (localize, closed system, micro-entropy

-decreases), fundamental forces in Nature get order to increase (forces
+always increases), fundamental forces in Nature get order to increase

-global macro-entropy over a long period of time to decrease).
-Why this
+(forces, open to energy, global macro-entropy over a long period of

 Physical systems are forced into higher complexity states all the time,